x00tex/hackTheBox/Boxes/linux/Retired/forge/README.md

     * FUZZ: admin
 ```

-But admin only accessable from localhost
+But admin only accessible from localhost
 ```bash
 ❯ curl -s http://admin.forge.htb
 Only localhost is allowed!